FLYERS-SABRES' SERIES HISTORY: Current and Miscellaneous:

 May 5, 1997 -- In Game 2 at Buffalo, Mikael Renberg and Chris Therien scored in the first period and Garth Snow made 29 saves in a 2-1 win.
 Jason Dawe scored in the final two minutes of the second period for the Sabres who got a 35-save outing from Steve Shields.
 The Sabres tried and failed at intimidation tactics.
 At the 0:26 mark, Brad May was whistled for roughing Eric Lindros who received a slashing minor; Buffalo picked up an extra two for interfering in the play along the team bench.
 The Sabres attempted to unnerve Snow by complaining about his shoulder pads.
 Afterwards, Snow said of coach Ted Nolan "I didn't know he was an equipment manufacturer.
 I thought he was a hockey coach.
 Tell him I don't use anything to prop up my pads.
 Actually, it's just muscle.
 Tell him we've got a better strength program than them."

-May 7, 1997 -- In Game 3 at Philly, Paul Coffey (0-3-3) and Dale Hawerchuk (1-2-3) each had three points in the first period as they led the Flyers to a 4-1 win.
-Coffey had three assists in the first period and set-up PPGs by Eric Lindros and Dale Hawerchuk to give Philly a 2-0 lead.
-Philly outshot Buffalo 38-16 in the victory, including 16-4 in the third period.
+May 7, 1997 -- In Game 3 at Philly, Dale Hawerchuk (1-2-3) and Paul Coffey (0-3-3) each had three points in the first period as they led the Flyers to a 4-1 win.
+Coffey, who tied an NHL (65th time) and team record (5th time) with three assists in the period, set-up PPGs by Eric Lindros and Dale Hawerchuk which gave Philly a 2-0 lead.
+The Flyers outshot Buffalo 38-16 in the victory, including 16-4 in the third period.
 Garth Snow made 15 saves and improved to 7-1 this post-season.
 Steve Shields made 35 saves in defeat.
+In the pregame skate, Coffey and Matthew Barnaby swapped crosschecks which led to a meeting of multiple players including Ron Hextall and Rob Ray.
+Barnaby ran at goalie Snow in the opening minute of the game and was penalized.

 May 9, 1997 -- In Game 4 at Philly, Ed Ronan scored in OT to give Buffalo their lone win (5-4) in this series.
 Steve Shields made 39 saves for the Sabres who were expected to play Dominik Hasek but he injured his knee during the morning practice.
 Derek Plante (1-3-4) led Buffalo's offense.
 The Flyers outshot Buffalo 43-25.
 Garth Snow played goal for the Flyers.
 The Sabres killed 7 of 8 Philly PPs.

 November 26, 1997 -- Garth Snow made 26 saves and Rod Brind'Amour scored two first period goals in Philly's 3-1 win at Buffalo.
-Brind'Amour's two goals were the only goals until Eric Desjardins made it 3-0 with 2:14 to play in trhe second period.
+Eric Desjardins made it 3-0 with 2:14 to play in the second period.

 December 1, 1997 -- The teams played to a 1-1 tie in Philly.
 Eric Lindros scored the Flyers' goal, ending his skid of 10-straight games without a goal, and Brian Holzinger evened the score with a third period goal.
 The Flyers held a 26-17 shots advantage.
 Philly killed a bench minor penalty called with 50 seconds left in regulation.